vippsas/vipps-developers/terminology.md

   approves an initiated payment, it will be marked as *reserved* by the bank, but not transferred.
 It will stay *reserved* until the point at which it is *captured*.

-* Sales unit - A merchant can have one or more sales units.
-It may be different brands, different physical locations, different services, etc.
+* Sales unit - A sales unit is anything that can sell goods or services and offer payment through Vipps or MobilePay.
+A merchant can have one or more sales units (e.g., a physical store, an online store, and an app).
+A merchant might also use different sales units for their different physical locations, different services, different brands, etc..

 * `Vipps-Subscription-Key` - This subscription key is retrieved by logging in on [portal.vipps.no](https://portal.vipps.no).